 Skip Large Chunks of Information

 Microlearning is all about keeping lessons precise.
-You simply can’t execute a microlearning learning plan that includes huge chunks of information, thinking it can be speed-read.
+You can’t execute a microlearning learning plan that includes huge chunks of information.
+Write less and use more engaging content forms.

 Use Gamification to Generate and Retain Interest